76th Tony Awards: Audience reaction and ratings

 During the airing of the event, viewers on Paramount+ complained that instead of seeing the 76th Tony Awards, they instead were shown footage of the previous years' Tony Awards.
 It was later revealed that this was due to confusion over Paramount+ subscription levels; the 76th Tony Awards were only available to premium users, leaving those who weren't only with the 75th.
 The distinction was not made in any of the Tony Awards' press release, resulting in viewers and news outlets being unaware of that the 2023 version was a premium only service.
 Further confusion ensued as DeBose hosted both the 2022 and 2023 events.

 The 76th Tony Awards accumulated 4.3 million viewers, earning it the title as the most viewed Tony Awards since 2019.
 According to CBS, based on data from Paramount+, the show was also the most live streamed show ever, with a 13% streaming increase compared to 2022.
 Act one became the most watched live event in Pluto TV's history.
 The increase was notable in a time when general viewership for live U.S. television events has been declining while the Super Bowl, Oscars and Grammys were streaking in annual ratings rebound since the previous year.
 While the 76th Tony Awards was the third least viewed Tony Awards show since records began, it is so far the largest viewership for the Tony Awards since its switch to live coast-to-coast U.S. telecasts the year prior, and marked the first time the Tony Awards experienced consecutive years of ratings increase since the 63rd Tony Awards in 2009.

 In Memoriam

-Actor Joaquina Kalukango performed "Wishing You Were Here Somehow Here Again" From The Musical The Phantom of the Opera.
+Joaquina Kalukango performed "Wishing You Were Here Somehow Here Again" From The Musical The Phantom of the Opera.